 # PostgreSQL source for ELT & CDC

-> How to set up and configure PostgreSQL as a CDC source in Integrate.io ELT & CDC, including supported providers, WAL requirements, and heartbeat setup.
+> How to set up PostgreSQL as a CDC source in Integrate.io ELT & CDC, covering the no-ownership customer-managed setup, WAL requirements, and heartbeat.

 | **Type** | Write-ahead log (WAL) Replication |